Darn, I didn’t make the cut for Sewvivor! Next year, it’s on like Donkey Kong!

 For my piece, I made a ruffled tunic top and denim jeans.

-I planned on entering something totally different, but I recently had the pleasure of pattern testing for Heidi from Elegance&Elephants.
+I planned on entering something totally different, but I recently had the pleasure of pattern testing for Heidi from Elegance and Elephants.

 When I saw her ruffle tunic all sewed up with my beautiful vintage floral fabric- I knew this had to be my entry.
 Heidi graciously allowed me to show my project a little early for this competition.
 Thank goodness- because I would’ve lost all my pride and begged her if she said no!
 I completely fell in love with it.

 The pattern will be available to purchase soon, so keep an eye out!
 It also includes 2 dress versions.
 You want this pattern.
-The ruffles make it seem so romantic, and fierce at the same time.
 One of my favorite features is this adorable keyhole button loop in back.

 For the jeans I used McCalls 6390 with modifications.